roychon/roychon/README.md

 ### Hi there 👋

 I'm Roy, a 2nd-year Computer Science student at the University of Waterloo.
 I'm always looking to make new projects and learn new langauges/frameworks in my spare time.
+Feel free to [contact me](mailto:rchon@uwaterloo.ca) for any internship opportunities!

 ### 🔭 Some things I've worked on ...
 - [Coinport] 📈, a web app that allows users to track, store, and predict crypto coin rates.